sentinel1909/jeff-mitchell-dev/site/content/blog/2024_08_27_good_html_a_solid_foundation.md

 I'm a big believer in semantic web, so my starter is reflective of that and will get you off on the right foot.
 I try to keep `<div>` soup to a minimum.
 From this minimal starter, you can build out a whole site by adding sub-pages, links, and more content.

-Here is the repo for the rest of my [vanilla web template](https://github.com/sentinel1909/vanilla-web-template).

 I hope it's a useful starting point for you, if you don't already have your own.